updated Thu. February 19, 2015

 One hundred years ago, the First World War was raging and young Maritimers were called upon to serve our fledgling country.

-A group of former soldiers, all suffering from combat stress, gathered to read out loud poems about the First World War written by British schoolchildren of all ages who had entered a poetry competition for schools, inviting children to write poems ...
+A group of former soldiers, all suffering from combat stress, gathered to read out loud poems about the First World War written by British school children of all ages who had entered a poetry competition for schools, inviting children to write poems ...

 The heritage-listed cemetery has about 14,500 graves, including 17 World War I diggers, the renown Australian retailing dynasty the Horderns and Antarctic expeditioner Archibald McLean.